YTFGolf/fandom-discussions-viewer/doc/README.md

 This section will detail things you can do with this but not Fandom Discussions (hooray).
 It will also talk about things like everything I've so far done with just scripts.

+Okay this is more the stuff that should be possible with this but not discussions.

 - Poll with text
 - More control over marks
   - Fake pings
   - Real pings with different text
   - Pinging dead users (requires knowing their id)
   - Astley pings
-  - Formatting in code blocks (`<strong>` doesn't work though)
+  - Formatting in code blocks
-- Pings in message walls (don't notify though, users don't get notified even if you use the attachments)
+- Pings in message walls (don't notify though)
 - Read and reply to [Hello Internet Funni People](https://battle-cats.fandom.com/wiki/Message_Wall:LiterallyJustN?threadId=4400000000000763415) without using 10 TB of RAM

 ## Testing